logo dark logo light logo

 Golden Pothos (Epipremnum aureum)

-Golden pothos is popular for its attractive, variegated leaves in shades of gold-yellow.
-They are also known as an air-purifying plant, cleaning the air of toxins, which makes for easier breathing.
+Golden pothos is popular for its attractive, variegated leaves in golden-yellow shades.
+They are also known for air-purifying, cleaning the air of toxins, which makes for easier breathing.

-The plant prefers a moderate amount of light, which encourages the best leaf coloration.
+The plant prefers moderate light, which encourages the best leaf coloration.
 Apply a balanced liquid fertilizer monthly.
-Water golden pothos lightly as the plant has a shallow root system.
+Water golden pothos lightly as it has a shallow root system.

 hanging english ivy